Mr-Dai/Boolean-Program-Repair/README.md

 # Program Repair Based on SMT

-A (still on writing) paper describing how to repair a faulty C program automatically by converting it to its boolean program equivalence.
+A paper describing how to repair a faulty C program automatically by converting it to its boolean program equivalence.

 ## TODO List